jbandi/oldblog.jonasbandi.net/_posts/2016-05-18-ts-quicklook.md

 thumbnail: https://c6.staticflickr.com/2/1672/26603473125_2eef6ff2cf_q.jpg
 ---

-[QuickLook](https://en.wikipedia.org/wiki/Quick_Look) is a very productive features in OSX for me.
+[QuickLook](https://en.wikipedia.org/wiki/Quick_Look) is a very productive feature in OSX for me.

 It is very convenient to quickly look into a file from the filesystem without  having to open an editor: